KingKrouch/SvSFix/README.md

 ## Installation
-- Grab the latest release of SvSFix from [here](https://github.com/KingKrouch/SvSFix/releases).
+- Grab the latest release of SvSFix from [here](https://github.com/KingKrouch/SvSFix/releases) alongside with the mono runtimes for the game.
 - Extract the .zip archive's contents into the game directory.<br />(e.g. "**steamapps\common\Neptunia Sisters VS Sisters**" for Steam).
 - To adjust any settings open the config file located in **\BepInEx\Config\SvSFix.cfg**